Lexv0lk/TaskTracker-CLI/README.md

 ## Acknowledgements

-This project was developed to practice Go programming.
+This project was developed to practice Go programming as a part of Roadmap [Task](https://roadmap.sh/projects/task-tracker).

 ---